 Step 3: Carefully stir in the tomatoes, rice and chicken stock.
 Cover the pot and simmer for 20-25 minutes.
 Stir occasionally to prevent the tomatoes from sticking to the bottom of the pan.

 Step 4: Add the baking soda and then use an immersion blender to puree the ingredients until smooth.
 Serve immediately topped with homemade croutons and shredded cheese or with the perfect grilled cheese sandwich.
+We love to enjoy this soup with Red Lobster cheddar bay biscuits.

 Can I use fresh tomatoes?